timwroge/timwroge/README.md

 👋 Hi, I’m @timwroge.
-I am a software engineer at Carnegie Robotics LLC.
+I am a computer vision engineer at Voxel.
 I am interested in algorithms, data structures, signal processing and controls.
 Some of my open source projects are described below:

 These are academic or exploratory repositories that are in progress.
 The hope is that these will act like C++ libraries that are an extension of the C++ standard libraries (external math/applications)